-Stephanie Nitahara is the Interim Executive Director for the Japanese American Citizens League, a national membership organization whose ongoing mission is to secure and maintain the civil rights of Asian American and Pacific Islanders and all others who are affected by injustice and bigotry.
+Stephanie Nitahara is the Interim Associate Director for the Japanese American Citizens League, a national membership organization whose ongoing mission is to secure and maintain the civil rights of Asian American and Pacific Islanders and all others who are affected by injustice and bigotry.
 Founded in 1929, JACL is the oldest and largest Asian American civil rights organization with over 100 chapters in 26 states.
 She is the first yonsei/fourth generation Japanese American to serve in the Executive Director role in JACL’s history.

 Working in Little Tokyo, Stephanie is passionate about proactive preservation and intersectional building of the Little Tokyo and greater Japanese American communities.
 Her work is grounded in her grandparents’ World War II incarceration experience and she is passionate about preserving their legacy through community education and advocacy on contemporary civil rights issues.
 She serves on the Little Tokyo Community Council Board, Los Angeles Day of Remembrance Planning Committee, and was a co-chair and logistics team lead for Okaeri 2016: A Nikkei LGBTQ Gathering.

 Bill Yoshino served as the Executive Director and Midwest Director for JACL.
 Mr. Yoshino served on the staff of JACL for over thirty years, and worked on the JACL Redress Campaign during the 1980s.
 He has made numerous presentations on the Japanese American incarceration experience and participated in producing three revisions of JACL’s highly acclaimed curriculum guide, “A Lesson in American History: The Japanese American Experience.”